lambdasec/lambdasec.github.io/_posts/2019-6-14-When-the-going-gets-tough-Understanding-the-challenges-with-Product-commoditization-in-SCA.md

 Coming back to the problem of managing open-source risk and the current offerings in the SCA market, it is hard to imagine what the future will look like.
 We can look at the past though and recently I was going through the [original research memo](http://asankhaya.github.io/pdf/Research-Statement.PDF) I wrote at SourceClear back in 2014.
 Several of the key features of our product and those of our competitors can trace their origins to the interesting problems and questions outlined in the memo.
 The SCA product from SourceClear was highly differentiated because we were the first to [use machine learning for vulnerability identification](https://dl.acm.org/citation.cfm?id=3117771), [design a domain specific language for large scale program analysis](https://doi.org/10.1109/SecDev.2018.00016) and [build a static analysis for automated remediation](https://doi.org/10.1145/3236024.3275535).

 As everyone knows, past performance is no guarantee of future returns.
 After all, it is possible that we just got lucky or the fact that were not as successful commercially as some of our other competitors must mean that there are things we could have done better.
 However, you miss 100% of the shots you don't take.
-So, in the spirit of taking a few shots at the future, here are some of the areas I think that are going to be interesting for the SCA product :
+So, in the spirit of taking a few shots at the future, here are some of the areas I think that are going to be interesting for the SCA product:

 ## Beyond vulnerabilities and license risks